anandpatel504/Hackathon-Aandolan/nodejs/basic-nodejs.md

-You have to write backend part of signup and login. and where the user can delete/update his account.
+You have to write backend part of signup and login. where the user can update and delete his account.
 ```
 Use:- express, MySQL, knex you can follow MVC.
 for Verify the user you can use JWT strategy